 Liability differs, too, if the truck involved had a loaded or empty trailer or wasn’t driving with a trailer at all, as the tractor and the trailer are considered separate commercial vehicles.

-You need a qualified personal injury attorney to ensure you get the compensation you’re entitled to following a truck or car crash.
-Peters Law Firm brings over 100 years of combined industry expertise to vigorously defend you and your rights.
+You need a qualified car accident injury attorney to ensure you get the compensation you’re entitled to following a truck or car crash.
+Peters Law Firm brings over 100 years of combined industry expertise to vigorously defend you and your rights in Council Bluffs, Iowa.

-If you’ve been involved in a car or truck accident, speak with one of our vehicle accident attorneys today about your next steps.
+If you’ve been involved in a car or truck accident in Council Bluffs, IA, speak with one of our vehicle accident attorneys today about your next steps.